MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 ## Next Steps

-Now that you've learned how to set up the initialization code, and list sensitivity labels, try the next quickstart:
+Now that you've learned how to write the initialization code and list sensitivity labels, try the next quickstart:

 > [!div class="nextstepaction"]
 > [Apply a label](quick-file-apply-label-cpp.md)